madalin-dogaru/madalin-dogaru/README.md

 - 💢 Focusing on IoT exploitation and research.
 - 💣 High interest in building and experimenting with various malware.
 - 💬 My current languages of interest are ARM-Assembly, Python and C#.
-- 📝 From time to time I will write research papers on [IOT41](https://iot41.com/).
 - ...

 ---------------------------------------------------------------------------